Beata Baranowska | Quality Assurance | 27.04.2022

 Walter A. Shewhart who proposed statistical process control methods for Quality Assurance is considered to be one of the pioneers of quality checking.
 Nowadays, Quality Assurance in all industries takes advantage of Quality Management Systems (QMS) to address aspects concerning coordination of activities, providing confidence that the final product meets assumed criteria and certain quality standards.

 In 2020, the role of systems and applications enabling the digitization of enterprises expanded.
 Many public sector companies became interested in digitization, as for them, it represented a chance to introduce improvements during the pandemic.
-The post-2020 market demands even faster delivery of digital products, and many IT managers are wondering how to guarantee the quality of their software development projects, given the dizzying speed of work.
-The article explains why one cannot ignore the role of Quality Assurance in 2021, how the work of QA specialists and teams affects the processes in the project, and whether outsourcing Quality Assurance services is a good idea for companies which want to ensure their software is of the best possible quality.
+The post-2020 market demands even faster delivery of digital products, and many IT managers are wondering how to ensure quality of their software products, given the dizzying speed of work.
+The article explains why one cannot ignore the role of Quality Assurance, how the work of QA specialists and teams affects the processes in the project, and whether outsourcing Quality Assurance services is a good idea for companies that want to ensure their software is of the best possible quality.

 As such, the following trends will be more important than ever before when it comes to ensuring the quality of software:

 In the context of the trends listed above, during a time of rapid transformation, today’s companies have to answer three key questions:

 Outsourcing QA processes may be the answer to these questions.
 However, let’s start by explaining a few basic concepts connected with QA.